A Decade of the St. John’s Green House Homes: An Oral History

 Ashok Kumar- Shahbaz at the houses since 2012: There are no assignments.
 Whoever needs help you just go help them.

-Wendy Stopani- Shahbaz: People can get up they can go right to the table.
+Wendy Stopani- Shahbaz: People can get up (in the morning and) they can go right to the table.
 They can get whatever they want at breakfast.
 They can go right back to bed if they want.

 Leonie McFarlane- Shahbaz: It’s different from a regular nursing home.
 It’s like home.